okta/okta.github.io/_source/_posts/2019-06-19-spring-preauthorize.md

  Click **Create**.

-You just added a custom scope (cunningly named `custom`) to the default Okta authorization server.
+You just added a custom scope (cunningly named `custom`) to your default Okta authorization server.

 One last time, run the Spring Boot app: `./gradlew bootRun`.